Overview

 In addition to our Sailing Regatta, the Festival of Sails attracts tens of thousands of people to enjoy the Australia Day festivities along the Geelong Waterfront.
 With live music, market stalls, roving entertainers, food trucks, and plenty of free family friendly activities, there is something for everyone.

 Whether you are a sailor or a spectator looking for some fun with the family, there is no better place to be than the Festival Of Sails on Geelong’s waterfront in January.
-We look forward to welcoming you, your crew and family back to Geelong in 2022 for ‘The Reunion’.
+We look forward to welcoming you, your crew and family to Geelong in 2024.

 Roger Bennett